AnelMusic/anelmusic.github.io/posts/small-agents.md

 """
 ```

-This is not primarily a prompting technique.
-It is a forcing function.
-The model cannot blend facts and assumptions at conclusion time if the state object has already separated them.
+This way the model cannot blend facts and assumptions at conclusion time if the state object has already separated them.
 The conclusion must cite from one list or the other, and the lists are different types with different affordances.

 ## A Structured Scratchpad